netfoundry/zfw/README.md

 will also be dropped unless  ```sudo zfw -e ens33 is set```). ssh return traffic will also be allowed outbound unless ```ssh -x ens33 is set```.

-In order to survive reboot you must have "OutboundPassThroughTrack": true which is default for ExternalInterfaces but can also be explicitly set for InternalInterfaces.
 If per interface rules is not false then the egress rules would need explicit -N <interface name added> for each rule in the same manner as ingress rules.

 i.e. set ```/opt/openziti/etc/ebpf_config.json``` as below changing interface name only